loickcherimont/MusicPlayer_ReactJS/README.md

 <!-- DON'T MODIFY THIS TODOLIST! -->
 - Fix progress bar / slider : Allow update progress bar value when music is playing
 - ~~Custom progress bar using our styles~~
-- Pause music when it's finished and return to beginning
+- ~~Pause music when it's finished and return to beginning~~
+- Adapt the player to all screens
+- Accomplish last todos in each files
-- Responsive
+- Write the **README.md**

 <!--
     LICENSE